-Dear reader, how godly are you?
-That important question, in part, is reflected by your present view of Scripture.
+Dear reader, what is your view of scripture?
+How godly are you?
+The answer to the second question is reflected in your view of Scripture.
 Your view of the Bible reflects your present heart condition!
 Both the righteous and wicked have a definite attitude towards Scripture, though they are opposites.
 While the righteous love, treasure and believe the Bible to the point of putting it into practice, the wicked react the other way and sometimes violently.
 Here is another basic truth about the word of God:

 For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
 (Heb 4:12)